b-m-f/WirtBot/Website/content/documentation/setup.md

 ```

 Run `docker-compose up -d` again to start the WirtBot with the given public key.

+> Simply restarting the container is not enough!
+A new one needs to be started to consume the right environment variables

 Now that the network is established and the configuration persisted you might want to start closing down the Interface and WirtBot via Firewall rules.
 You should also make a Backup via the UI and keep it in safe place.